Chinese C.V. 📝 The Ultimate Guide to Writing Your CV in Chinese!

 Chinese C.V.

-This section might not be necessary, but it is good to list any awards or scholarships you have gained at your University or work.
+This section might not be necessary, but it is good to list any awards or scholarships you have gained at your University or work, including any competitions you participated in and trophies you were awared.

 Some words that might be useful are:

-Skills or Certificates and others – 技能/证书及其他 (jìnéng/zhèngshū jí qítā)
+Skills, Certificates and Others – 技能/证书及其他 (jìnéng/zhèngshū jí qítā)

 Skills are highly important to list!

-You might also want to include in this section any software programs you are highly familiar with such as Excel or WordPress.
+You might also want to include in this section any software programs you are highly familiar with such as Canva or WordPress.

 Self evaluation – 自我评价 (zì wǒ píng jià)